Differences Between C# and VB.Net

 C# is a general and modern object-oriented programming (OOP) language provided by Microsoft that runs on .Net Framework.
-C# is pronounced as “C-Sharp”.
-C# is specially designed and developed to work with Microsoft’s.Net platform.
+C# is pronounced as “C-Sharp.”
+C# is designed to work with Microsoft’s.Net platform.
 C# is expected to make it run faster to get new products with good quality and stable services to the market.
 VB.NET is pronounced as Visual Basic.Net, and it is an object-oriented programming language that is implemented on .NET Framework by Microsoft.
-One of the good features is that the VB.Net program can also be able to run on Mono, which means it is not only restricted to run under Windows but even Linux or Mac OSX.
+One of the good features is that the VB.Net program can also run on Mono, which means it is restricted to running under Windows and even Linux or Mac OSX.

 C#

-C# is a programming language designed and referred to as Common Language Infrastructure (CLI) language.
-By using the C# programming language, different types of secured and robust applications can be developed.
+C# is a programming language designed and called Common Language Infrastructure (CLI) language.
+Using the C# programming language, different types of secure and robust applications can be developed.

 Some of the applications are listed below: